nmpashovbg/nextbasket/README.md

 ## How to run the tests?

-1. **URL:** Navigate to the users or notification project and run next command:
+1. Navigate to the users or notification project and run next command:

          php artisan test